stephenmuss/django-ios-notifications/README.md

 the device in question has now been deactivated when you view it in the admin interface at http://127.0.0.1:8000/admin/ios_notifications/device/

-See `Issues with Using the Feedback Service` at http://developer.apple.com/library/ios/#technotes/tn2265/_index.html for more details
+See [Issues with Using the Feedback Service](http://developer.apple.com/library/ios/#technotes/tn2265/_index.html for more details)

 ***

-NOTE: This is a work in progress and is far from being production ready.
+__NOTE__: This is a work in progress and is far from being production ready.
 Use at your own risk.